 It is sobering when one happens to come across an internal job advertisement for a desired position and, upon applying receives a more than positive reception from his immediate management team but, for reasons too long winded and tedious to run through here, he is overlooked when, on the surface, he was unquestionably qualified.

-Selection criteria addressed near perfectly, he was even told so.
-Resume content that almost perfectly met experience sought and nothing, not even a look in, omitted in the first round for apparently no logical reason.
+Selection criteria addressed near perfectly, he was told so.
+Resume content that almost perfectly met experience sought and nothing, not even a look in.
+No interview, omitted in the first round for seemingly no logical reason.

-Was there not sufficient management experience presented?
+Was there not sufficient management experience presented on the CV?
 Everyone thought so.

-After some thought, he deliberates on whether to address the apparent decider/s directly, but then, in a fleeting instant he asked himself some pertinent questions.
+After some thought, he deliberates on whether to address the apparent decider/s, but then, in a fleeting instant he asked himself some pertinent questions.

 Below is the email he quite nearly sent to HR or, as it's labeled in his organisation, People and Performance ...